Category: Psychotherapy

 One of the greatest gifts you can give yourself and your parents is preparation.
 Difficult conversations about finances, healthcare directives, and long-term care options are easier when they happen before a crisis occurs.

-In my book We Can Do This!
+In my book, We Can Do This!
 Adult Children and Aging Parents Planning for Success, I discuss the legal, financial, and medical aspects of care-giving.
 Being proactive can reduce stress and anxiety and provide peace of mind for both you and your loved ones.

-If you find yourself struggling with stress, guilt, or the overwhelming emotions of care-giving, you’re not alone.
-Let’s find a way to balance the teeter-totter—without losing yourself in the process.
+We Can Do This!
+Adult Children and Aging Parents Planning for Success by Lorrie Morales.
+Calgary Therapist supporting caregivers of aging parents thru self care and suport for the adult in midlife to reduce stress and anxiety.If you find yourself struggling with stress, guilt, or the overwhelming emotions of care-giving, you’re not alone.
+Let’s find a way to balance the teeter-totter, without losing yourself in the process.

 About Lorrie Morales